FernuDev/FernuDev/README.md

 ### Hi there 👋

-# My name is Luis Fernando, and I'm a front end developer.
+# My name is Luis Fernando, and I'm an Aeronautical Engineering Student and a Front end Developer.

-My speciality is React JS, as a tool for make user interfaces In adition I'm a passionate for learn evething, since science, technnology and photography.
+My speciality is React JS, as a tool for make user interfaces, and C++ for solve real problems and improve the performance of some projects
+In adition I'm a passionate for learn evething, since science, technnology and photography.

-On my Github you will find some of my projects and how its work, since frontend developer with some pages, to didactics repositories about C++, Python and JavaScript.
+On my Github you will find some of my projects and how its works, since frontend developer with some pages, to didactics repositories about C++, Python and JavaScript.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Fernu292&show_icons=true&theme=radical)